flotiq/flotiq-docs/docs/panel/flotiq-forms-add-forms-to-websites.md

 !!! note
     Please be advised that as for now you can add only one type of the form on a page.
     If you wish to use more than one form, you have to put them on different sub-pages.

+## Media

+Media relations are handled as a file upload.
+Sum of files sizes cannot exceed 4MB.
+You can allow multiple file upload by checking `multiple` option in media relation filed in Content Type Definition settings, which form was generated for.

+## Other relations

+Other relations are displayed as a checkbox or radio button group, determined by `multiple` option in relation field in Content Type Definition settings, which form was generated for.

+!!! note
+    You can display only existing relations.
+You cannot make user add one by form.

 ## Working example